malcolmBurdorf/blog/mbblog/content/posts/my-first-post.md

 ### Step 6: Generate static files

-Now in blog, generate the static files using the name of your theme.
+Now also in blog/mBblog, generate the static files using the name of your theme.
 In my case:

 ```
 hugo -t PaperMod